 Do I Need to Appear in Florida To Probate an Estate?

 These days everything is done by email, mail and phone.
 So unless a dispute hearing arises, there’s no need to go to a court in Florida.

 If you and your family face difficulties with an estate, will, or trust, contact us today for a free consultation.

-Battaglia, Ross, Dicus & McQuaid, P.A. attorney, Jeffrey Stiller, specializes in Estate Planning, Probate and Elder Law.
+Battaglia, Ross, Dicus & McQuaid, P.A. attorneys specialize in Estate Planning, Probate and Elder Law.
 With vast experience in helping families overcome complicated financial circumstances, he can help you today, whether that’s with estate planning, probate or more.